fenixkz/rl_journey/Lesson-1/theory.md

 # A Different Approach: Evolution Strategies (ES)

 The Cross-Entropy Method (CEM) showed us a powerful way to improve our policy by learning from the "elite" episodes.
 But what if, instead of just copying the actions from our best runs, we could learn from the underlying traits that made those runs successful?
-What if I also told you that we can use a neural network as our agent and improve it without any backpropogation?
+What if I also told you that we can use a neural network as our policy and improve it without any gradients and backpropogation?

 That’s where **Evolution Strategies (ES)** comes in - an algorithm inspired by how evolution works in nature.
 It’s a simple, intuitive approach that got a lot of attention after OpenAI [showed](https://openai.com/index/evolution-strategies/) how well it could scale.